Get ready to find out everything you have to know about the basic French phrase “Au contraire”.

-This interjection is very useful want you need to deny a statement and claim the exact opposite.
+This interjection is very useful if you need to deny a statement and claim the exact opposite.
 It’s translated as “On the contrary” but “Just the opposite” and “Quite the contrary” are fine too.

 It’s neutral so you can use it in every situation (family, friends, work, etc.)